Israel: Birds, History & Culture in the Holy Land: Nov 04—16, 2018

 Blending with our natural history pursuits will be an emphasis on Israel’s extraordinary history.
 At various times we’ll engage with local guides for interpretive discussions, and join a day-tour dedicated to the exploration of historic Jerusalem.

-An optional one-day extension will be available for those who would like to spend a day sightseeing in Tel Aviv, the dynamic Israeli capital.
+An optional one-day extension will be available for those who would like to spend a day sightseeing in Tel Aviv.